mkressel/gpslib/README.md

 ### Data Handling

 Data is loaded into a global variable of type **gps_data_t**.
 As NMEA sentences are parsed, the **gps_data_t** struct is filled with new data.
 The data remains until the variable is overwritten by a new parsed NMEA sentence.
+You can control which structs are filled by setting the filters (defined in satgps.h) e.g.:

+	gps_set_filters(GNRMC_MESSAGE | GNGLL_MESSAGE | GNTXT_MESSAGE);

+Would fill the RMC, GLL, and TXT data structs in the gps_data_t global.
+All other sentences will be ignored.
+If you filter all the fields, the gps_data_t struct uses about 16K, so for small memory projects, you probably want to use the filter.

 **Care should be taken to make sure the data is valid and current before using it in any location-sensitive project.**